Visitations from Overseas

 - In the case of other Religious, a letter of welcome will be prepared for the Archbishop’s approval

-- For any stays exceeding 10 days the Priests, Deacons, Religious Brothers and Sisters, Seminarians and Novices will be issued with a ‘Mandatory Notification – In a Nutshell’ document.
+- For any stays the Priests, Deacons, Religious Brothers and Sisters, Seminarians and Novices will be issued with a ‘Mandatory Notification – In a Nutshell’ document.

 - For any stays exceeding 30 days, the Priests, Deacons, Religious Brothers and Sisters, Seminarians and Novices may be required to attend a full day of training on safe environments